 Functional Hair Follicles from Stem Cells

-About 50% of men and 25% of women experience partial to full baldness by the age of 50 due to age, medical treatments or genetic makeup.
-Until now reversing the loss of hair was limited to a healthy diet, hair treatments, medications and transplant from other parts of the body.
-None of these aforementioned methods restore the desire of luscious hair.
+About 50% of men and 25% of women experience partial to full baldness by the age of 50 due to age, medical treatments, or genetic makeup.
+Until now, reversing the loss of hair was limited to a healthy diet, hair treatments, medications, and transplants from other parts of the body.
+None of those above methods restore the desire for luscious hair.

-The scientists from Sanford Burnham Prebys coaxed pluripotent cells into dermal papilla (cells which control hair growth, including hair thickness, length, and growth cycle.).
-Dermal papilla are not easily available but the use of stem cells has created an unlimited source for these follicles to be transplanted.
+The scientists from Sanford Burnham Prebys coaxed pluripotent cells into dermal papilla (cells that control hair growth, including hair thickness, length, and growth cycle.).
+The dermal papilla is not easily available, but the use of stem cells has created an unlimited source for these follicles to be transplanted.
 Taking cells directly from the transplant patient reduces the risk of rejection by a significant amount.
-Scientists are hopeful that in future they will be able to take a blood sample from a patient, isolate their stem cells and coax them to become huge amounts dermal papilla cells before injecting them directly into the head, where they will embed and grow.
+Scientists are hopeful that in the future, they will be able to take a blood sample from a patient, isolate their stem cells and coax them to become huge amounts of dermal papilla cells before injecting them directly into the head, where they will embed and grow.

 Improving Memory With Surgically Installed Chip